pattMx/Ironhack/readme.md

 - In this lesson, we learned how to declare, use, and manipulate numbers and strings - two primitive data types.
 Also, we got familiar with some of the inherited number and string methods as well as with some of the new ones

 - We have learned that besides string and number, there are other primitive data types that you will be using heavily: boolean, null and undefined.
 Variables that have boolean values can only have the value of true or false.
 Booleans are very often used with logical operators: and (&&), or (||), not (!).
 Besides being true or false, variables also can have truthy and falsy values.

+### Day 3

+- In this lesson, we learned about the DOM elements and how to create, modify and delete them and their different parts: contents, attributes and the element itself.

+- We learned about events and how to add them to any element in the DOM.
+Also, we learned about the event object and how to manage it